ks1v/telegram-saved-to-notion/README.md

 ## TODO
 - [x] Python binding with Telegram
-- [x] Load Saved Messages as a JSON file
+- [x] Load Saved messages as a JSON file
+- [x] Process Saved messages into a DataFrame
+- [x] Split Saved Messages by dates according night gap
 - [ ] Python binding with Notion
 - [ ] Connect test Notion database
 - [ ] Create daily pages with messages in time-tagged blocks
-- [ ] Split Saved Messages by dates according night gap

 - [ ] Move links to message body
 - [ ] Load text-only messages into the test DB
 - [ ] See how to import messages containing media files